 The truth is a stack of books on top of the kitchen table doesn’t give you quite as much flexibility as a proper tripod does so spend a little cash and grab one that is sturdy and can rotate through 360 degrees.
 You’re going to need the camera to be at eye level, but that doesn’t mean you need a huge tripod.
 You can still make use of that kitchen table or even a chair minus the stack of books of course.

-Natural light or artificial?
+Natural light or artificial light?

 That’s why we recommend investing in a relatively inexpensive ring light.
 These are available everywhere right now and some will even allow you to place your smartphone at its centre.
 Most will have two light settings for warm and cold so you can experiment with both to see what gives you the most natural look.